mlochbaum/BQN/tutorial/expression.md

         'c'

 A character is written with single quotes.
 As in the C language, it's not the same as a string, which is written with double quotes.
 There are no escapes for characters: any source code character between single quotes becomes a character literal, even a newline.
-Characters permit some kinds of arithmetic:
+Some kinds of arithmetic e[x](https://xkcd.com/1537/)tend to characters:

         'c' + 1
         'h' - 'a'